ajs17/memills/content/people/mills-edward-hallock-1819-family/features/research.md

   - I decided not to boldface or italicize store names.
 (TODO: may need further remediation.)

 Dates:
-  - Goals: format that is consistent, succinct, lexicographically sortable, machine parsable, but also still easily human readable.
+  - Goals: a format that is consistent, succinct, lexicographically sortable (compromised in favor of readability), machine parsable, but also still easily human readable.
 Gracefully handle varying date precision.
-  - Literal examples of date formatting used:
+  - Literal examples of date formatting standard chosen:
       - 01 Jan 1908
       - Mar 1889
   - Spell out "born" "died" "married" and "to" (instead of a dash) when referencing dates and date ranges.
 (TODO: further remediation needed.)